-- 15. The first step in any formal process is to let the employee know in writing the nature of what they are alleged to have done wrong.
-The letter or note setting out the allegation can also be used to explain the basis for making the allegation.
-It is important that an employee is given sufficient information to understand the basis of the case against them.
-If applicable, it would normally be appropriate to provide copies of any written evidence, which may include any witness statements, with the notification.
-There may be exceptional occasions where an employer may decide not to provide copies of witness statements, and possibly other documents and information, particularly if a witness has expressed genuine fears.
-While actual statements and the names of witnesses may sometimes be withheld, the employee should still know the substance of these statements, if not the author.
+14. The first step in any formal process is to let employees know in writing the nature of what it is they are alleged to have done wrong.
+The letter or note setting out the allegation can also be used to provide information which explains the basis for making the allegation.
 If information on the basis of the allegation is not provided in writing, this should be conveyed orally to the employee before any meeting takes place.
-While this approach is not required by law under the standard statutory dismissal and disciplinary procedure where the disciplinary action is a warning, it is good practice to take the 3-step approach regardless of any possible outcome of a meeting - see Annex A. - 16.
-The letter or note should invite the employee to a meeting and inform them of the possible consequences of the formal action and the right to be accompanied at the meeting (see Section 3 of this Code).
+[While this approach is not required by law under the standard statutory dismissal and disciplinary procedure where the disciplinary action is a warning, it is good practice to take the 3 step approach regardless of any meeting outcome possibilities.
+See Annex A.] If employees have difficulty reading, or if English is not their first language, the employer should explain the content of the letter or note to them orally or via a translator where appropriate.
+The letter or note should also invite the individual to a meeting at which the problem can be discussed, and it should inform the individual of his/her right to be accompanied at the meeting (see Section 3 of this Code).
+The employee should be given copies of any documents that will be produced at the meeting: in certain circumstances (for example to protect a witness) the employer may withhold some information.